arthi2900/app1/docs/prd.md

   - **Create exams from school question bank without approval**
   - View all online exams (practice and school-level) created by teachers in school
   - **View student allocation list with attendance status for all exams in school**
+  - **View individual student exam results with question-wise performance analysis for all exams in school**
+  - **Click on student names in results list to view detailed performance**
-  - Monitor exam status and student participation
-  - Access exam analytics and reports
+  - Monitor exam status and student participation\n  - Access exam analytics and reports
   - **Delete self-created exams (with restrictions)**
   - **Force delete self-created exams with student attempts (requires strict confirmation)**